Dehydration in Winter: Why It Happens and How to Prevent It

 Set a schedule for drinking water, especially if you find it challenging to remember.
 For example, have a glass of water with each meal and snack.

 Remember that individual hydration needs can vary, so it's essential to listen to your body and adjust your fluid intake accordingly.
-If you have specific health conditions or concerns, it's advisable to consult with a healthcare professional for personalized advice.
+If you have specific health conditions or concerns, it's advisable to consult with a healthcare professional for personalised advice.

 Comments